Minkowski content and natural parameterization for the Schramm-Loewner evolution

-While the capacity parametrization is useful for analyzing the curve, it is not the scaling limit of the ``natural'' parametrization of the discrete models.
+While the capacity parameterization is useful for analyzing the curve, it is not the scaling limit of the ``natural'' parameterization of the discrete models.
 For example, for loop-erased walks, it is natural to parameterize by the length of the random walk.
-One can ask whether the curves parameterized by a normalized version of this ``natural length'' converge to $SLE$ with a different parametrization.
-The Hausdorff dimension of the $SLE$ paths \cite{Bf} is $d=1+\rm{min}\{\frac{\kappa}{8},1\}$.
-It was conjectured in \cite{LS} that the ``natural length'' of an $SLE$ path might be given by the $d$-dimensional Minkowski content defined as follows.
+One can ask whether the curves parameterized by a normalized version of this ``natural length'' converge to $\SLE$ with a different parameterization.
+The Hausdorff dimension of the $\SLE$ paths \cite{Bf} is $d=1+\min\{\frac{\kappa}{8},1\}$.
+It was conjectured in \cite{LS} that the ``natural length'' of an $\SLE$ path might be given by the $d$-dimensional Minkowski content defined as follows.
 Let

 Then the $d$-dimensional content is